TemoaProject/temoa/docs/source/Documentation.rst

 The :code:`MaxResource` parameter represents an upper bound on the cumulative amount of commodity that can be produced by region and technology over the model time horizon.
-This parameter is used in :code:`MaxResource_Constraint`.
+This parameter is used in :code:`MaxResource_constraint`.
 Note that this parameter differs from :code:`ResourceBound`, which is also indexed by model time period.